 The below recommendations draw primarily on research on the construction materials sectors in India and Indonesia (BGR, 2021).
-They are enhanced with further desk-based research into the sectors of six additional developing and emerging countries as well as two industrialised countries.
-The motivation of this selection was to include different geographical regions and governance contexts.
+They are enhanced with further desk-based research into the sectors of six additional developing and emerging countries1 as well as two industrialised countries.2 The motivation of this selection was to include different geographical regions and governance contexts.
 The desk research primarily focussed on existing guidelines and reports regarding good practice.
 The analysis of certain countries also identified concrete examples of good governance practices that provide learnings for other countries.
 These countries and its practice (Vietnam, Uganda/Kenya, Mekong River region, Ethiopia, Colombia, Germany, and Netherlands) are presented in more depth in the form of case studies.
-In addition to the desk research, the recommendations and corresponding case studies of good practice consider the insights of several experts and practitioners that were interviewed (see Annex II).
+In addition to the desk research, the recommendations and corre-